5 Ways for Growers to Use Irrigation Flow Rate Data

 Why Accurately Tracking Flow Rate Data is Essential

-Flow rate data helps farmers irrigate with precision, catch faults automatically, prevent bigger issues with their irrigation infrastructure, easily comply with any new government regulations on reporting or usage, and create a historical log to better learn from past seasons.
+Irrigation flow rate data helps farmers irrigate with precision, catch faults automatically, prevent bigger issues with their irrigation infrastructure, easily comply with any new government regulations on reporting or usage, and create a historical log to better learn from past seasons.

 Water is an essential input for growing great grapes.
 Measuring and monitoring your water usage is an essential step toward growing even better ones more sustainably.

-To learn more about how you can easily and accurately track flow rate data, request a demo here or contact us at [email protected]
+To learn more about how you can easily and accurately track irrigation flow rate data, request a demo here or contact us at [email protected]